LoRyder1/LoRyder1.github.io/unit1_projects/resque_sidekiq.md

 You can use a connection pool to limit the overall number of connections to a resource-limited server if your Sidekiq processes are overwhelming it with traffic.

+**Using Redis**

+Sidekiq uses Redis to store all of its job and operational data.
+By default, Sidekiq tries to connect to Redis at localhost:6379.
+This typically works great during development but needs tuning in production.
+It is important to note that to configure the location of Redis, you must define both the `Sidekiq.configure_server` and `Sidekiq.configure_client` blocks.
+To do this put the following code into `config/initializers/sidekiq.rb`